aerospike/aerospike-client-nodejs/README.md

 node,npm and node-gyp must to be installed to compile this client library

+The nodejs installed must be of version >= v0.10.*

 For Debian-based distributions (Debian, Ubuntu, etc.):

         $ sudo apt-get install node